December 21, 2024

 I did it.
 I went to see my mom.
 It wasn't horrible.
 Her caregiver had told her I was coming the day before.
 She doesn't know who I am, but when the caregiver tells her that I live up the hill, she knows she's been to my house.
 The sofa is right next to the bed, so I sat there and held her hand.
 She said "What's new?" and of course I can't tell her because she is hard of hearing and hard of understanding.
 I showed her pictures of cats and she liked that.

-I really missed our caregiver and we had a really long hug.
+I have really missed our caregiver and we had a really long hug.
 She's the best.
 She has *such* high standards for my mom's care and for what my mom gets for the money at the place where she lives.
 She told me one of her really long stories.
 Remember when we were interrupted once about 20 minutes into an engrossing story where she had just said "Nobody gives you a goat for nothing"?
 It was kinda like that.

 The regular team of caregivers is a mother and daughter.
 Then the daughter's sister-in-law came over from Hawaii to help.
 She and her teenaged son lived with the daughter.
 She had a horrible abusive husband back in Hawaii who everybody in the family hated and wished she'd divorce.